-The strategic priorities underpinning the GPS align with the work being undertaken by the Greater Christchurch Public Transport Joint Committee to deliver a step change in Greater Christchurch's public transport, as described in the draft Canterbury Regional Public Transport Plan (RPTP).26 The draft RPTP proposes an ambitious vision to fully integrate the public transport system with the wider transport system and urban form, thereby increasing mobility and accessibility across Greater Christchurch.
+The strategic priorities underpinning the GPS align with the work being undertaken by the Greater Christchurch Public Transport Joint Committee to deliver a step change in Greater Christchurch's public transport, as described in the Canterbury Regional Public Transport Plan (RPTP).
+The RPTP contains an ambitious vision to fully integrate the public transport system with the wider transport system and urban form, thereby increasing mobility and accessibility across Greater Christchurch.